 TGbe editor: Modify the indicated paragraph as follows:

-If the state for the STA or the non-AP MLD is State 3 or State 4, the AP or PCP (with respect to the STA) or AP MLD (with respect to the non-AP MLD) shall generate a Disassociation frame to be transmitted to the indicated STA or an non-AP STA affiliated with the non-AP MLD.
+If the state for the STA or the non-AP MLD is State 3 or State 4, the AP or PCP (with respect to the STA) or AP MLD (with respect to the non-AP MLD) shall generate a Disassociation frame to be transmitted to the indicated STA, or to a non-AP STA affiliated with the non-AP MLD.
+When removing an AP that is affiliated with an AP MLD (see 35.3.6.2.2 (Removing affiliated APs)), the Disassociation frame shall include a Reconfiguration variant Multi-Link element.
+The Reconfiguration variant Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the transmitting AP, the Complete Profile subfield shall be set to 0, and the Delete Timer Present subfield shall be set to 0.
+The Per-STA Profile subelement shall not include a STA Profile field.

 35.3.6 Multi-link reconfiguration [#4659][#6587][#6641][#6728]